mandiwise/space-camp-federation-demo/README.md

 [Watch the recording of the talk here](https://www.youtube.com/watch?v=zZnHA3yyPJY&t=1987s) 👩‍💻

 ## Fork notes

-This GitHub repo is a fork of Mandi Wise's Space Camp Federation Demo.

 Just like the original codebase there are four services:
 * REST service that provides JSON data